brianblakely/slapstick-english-translation/docs/technical-notes.md

 and an empty string for every other item.
 The build-time `[EICON:offset]` pseudo-command expands to the stock `TBL` operation against this lookup, so it inherits each display's live item selector without adding runtime code.
+A second 256-entry lookup at PC `0x1F8000` contains fixed nine-cell `[icon][name]` labels, with every name padded to eight cells. `[ELBL:offset]` also compiles to a stock `TBL` command.
+It lets nested robot panels retain their original byte length and leaves the equipment level in the stock column after the combined label.

+The equipped-item sprite position is initialized by the operand at PC `0x0BC2A1`.
+The English build changes its X offset from `0x08` to `0x38`, moving the 16x16 graphic six text cells right so it no longer covers the longer `EQUIPPED` caption.

 The validator also checks every literal console line against its active `BOX`, plus the complete item-name, machine-option, main-caption, and battle-target